 Select Wines

-The 2015 CHASE Cellars Hayne Vineyard Zinfandel shows an appealing bouquet revealing at times dessert spices and bright fruit aromatics.
-Shows notes of Graham cracker, mocha, toffee, cloves and cinnamon along with blackberry.
-Superbly balanced across the palate, reveals flavors of blackberry, boysenberry and ripe plum.
-Fine-grain tannins are supple and seamlessly integrated into the long finish.
+The 2015 CHASE Cellars Hayne Vineyard Zinfandel shows an appealing bouquet revealing a union of both dessert spices and lively fruit aromatics.
+It sports notes of Graham cracker, mocha, toffee, cloves and cinnamon along with blackberry.
+Superbly balanced across the palate, it reveals flavors of blackberry, boysenberry and ripe plum.
+The fine-grain tannins are supple and seamlessly integrated into the long finish.
 This wine is simply a pleasure to drink and is so in its youth but has the ‘stuffing’ to age well for a number of years.

 A Reserve Zinfandel is also made – this wine is from a barrel selection – the best lots exclusively from the old vines.